Symplectic Frieze Patterns: Main results

 \subsection{Link with symplectic geometry}

-In \cite{CoOv} the variety of $n$-super-periodic linear difference equations of order $2k$, with symmetric coefficients, has been identified with the moduli space $\mathcal{L}_{2k,n}$ of Lagrangian configurations of $n$ points in $\C^{2k}$.
+In \cite{CoOv} the variety of $n$-superperiodic linear difference equations of order $2k$, with symmetric coefficients, has been identified with the moduli space $\mathcal{L}_{2k,n}$ of Lagrangian configurations of $n$ lines in $\C^{2k}$.
 Applying the results and ideas of \cite{CoOv} in the case $k=2$ gives a nice geometric interpretation of the symplectic $2$-friezes in a symplectic space.

-We present this geometric interpretation in a more naive terms.
+We present this geometric interpretation in more naive terms where we prefer the projective version of the Lagrangian configurations.